radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This includes the usage of the outdated security mechanisms in RADIUS that are based on shared secrets and MD5.
 This is not considered a security issue, since integrity and confidentiality are provided by the (D)TLS layer.
 See {{security_considerations}} of this document or {{RFC9765}} for more details.

-We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that RADIUS packets have an additional overhead due to DTLS.
+We note that for RADIUS/DTLS the DTLS encapsulation of RADIUS means that UDP datagrams include an additional overhead due to DTLS.
 This is discussed further in {{dtls_spec}}.

 ## Default ports and shared secrets